Roll20/roll20-character-sheets/Torchbearer 2E/README.md

 ## To Do

+- Clean up white space issues (conditions, advancement bubbles)
+- Fix clicking on skills to do tests
+- Fix bug with the disposition test and exhausted
 - Move to grid and flexbox instead of absolute positions
 - Fix up discrepancies between the original and new version